ssj9596/one-to-all-animation-project/README.md

-# Wan-Animate
+# One-to-All Animation

-This repo hosts the project page for Wan-Animate.
+This repo hosts the project page for One-to-All Animation.

-Wan-Animate: Unified Character Animation and Replacement with Holistic Replication.
+One-to-All Animation: Alignment-Free Character Animation and Image Pose Transfer